Prunus triloba [PROO-nus, try-LO-buh], belongs to the Rosaceae (Rose) family and comes from China.

 Too much sun may sap moisture from the plant.

 Watering and Feeding

-The flowering almond requires consistent watering throughout the spring and summer.
+The flowering almond bush requires consistent watering throughout the spring and summer.

 Use a slow trickle of water (soaker hose) to evenly saturate the soil around the plant.

 During hot periods, the plant may need more frequent watering.